jokob-sk/NetAlertX/dockerfiles/README.md

 ### Config (`pialert.conf`)

+- If unavailable, the app generates a default `pialert.conf` and `pialert.db` file om teh first run.
-- The preferred wy is to manage the configuration via Settings
+- The preferred way is to manage the configuration via Settings in the UI.
-- YOu can modify [pialert.conf](https://github.com/jokob-sk/Pi.Alert/tree/main/config) directly if needed
+- You can modify [pialert.conf](https://github.com/jokob-sk/Pi.Alert/tree/main/config) directly, if needed.

+#### Important settings

+These are the most important settings to get at least some output in your Devices screen.
+Usually, only one approach is used, but you should be able to combine these approaches.

+##### For arp-scan: ENABLE_ARPSCAN, SCAN_SUBNETS

-- ❗ To use the arp-scan method, you need to set the `SCAN_SUBNETS` variable. ()
+- ❗ To use the arp-scan method, you need to set the `SCAN_SUBNETS` variable.
    * The adapter will probably be `eth0` or `eth1`.
 (Run `iwconfig` to find your interface name(s))
    * Specify the network filter (which **significantly** speeds up the scan process).
 For example, the filter `192.168.1.0/24` covers IP ranges 192.168.1.0 to 192.168.1.255.
    * Examples for one and two subnets  (❗ Note the `['...', '...']` format):
      * One subnet: `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0']`
-     * Two subnets:  `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0', '192.168.1.0/24 --interface=eth1']`
+     * Two subnets:  `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0', '192.168.1.0/24 --interface=eth1 -vlan=107']`
-   * More documentation on how to [setup vlans](https://github.com/jokob-sk/Pi.Alert/blob/main/docs/SUBNETS.md)
+   * More documentation on how to e.g. [setup vlans & limitations](https://github.com/jokob-sk/Pi.Alert/blob/main/docs/SUBNETS.md)

+##### For pihole: PIHOLE_ACTIVE, DHCP_ACTIVE

+* `PIHOLE_ACTIVE`: You need to map `:/etc/pihole/pihole-FTL.db in the docker-compose.yml` file if you enable this setting.
+* `DHCP_ACTIVE` : You need to map `:/etc/pihole/dhcp.leases in the docker-compose.yml` file if you enable this setting.

 ### 🛑 **Common issues**